Vino Nobile di Montepulciano DOCG

 Geography and Climate

-- Production zone: hills between 250 and 600 meters elevation, municipality of Montepulciano, Province of Siena
+- Production zone: hills between 250 and 600 metres elevation, municipality of Montepulciano, Province of Siena

 - Soils: Pliocene marine sediments, with clay-limestone, sandy limestone, and mixed clay-sand profiles across the appellation